-WHO says new H7N9 flu passes more easily from bird to humanApril 24th, 2013 in Diseases, Conditions, Syndromes /
+WHO says new H7N9 flu passes more easily from bird to humanApril 24th, 2013 by Gillian Wong in Diseases, Conditions, Syndromes /

 This Monday, April 15, 2013 electron microscope image provided by the Centers for Disease Control and Prevention shows the H7N9 virus which can take on a variety of shapes.
 Almost three weeks after China reported finding a new strain of bird flu in humans, experts are still stumped by how people are becoming infected when many appear to have had no recent contact with live fowl and the virus isn't supposed to pass from person to person.
 Understanding how the H7N9 bird flu virus is spreading is a goal of international and Chinese experts assembled by the World Health Organization as they begin a weeklong investigation Friday, April 18, 2013.
 (AP Photo/CDC, C.S.
 Goldsmith, T. Rowe)

 A new strain of bird flu that emerged in China over the past month is one of the "most lethal" flu viruses so far, worrying health officials because it can jump more easily from birds to humans than the one that started killing people a decade ago, World Health Organization officials said Wednesday.